robidev/alpine_qemu_portable/README.txt

-This readme will guide you trough the steps of running metasploit on windows without admin privileges and without triggering windows defender as a precaution, run this from a portable drive, and not directly from your C-drive
+This readme will guide you trough the steps of running metasploit on windows without admin privileges. (i.e. portable application style)
+It also provides an example of running X(GUI) applications from within a docker container.
+As a precaution if you worry about triggering AV such as windows defender in the host, run this from a portable drive, and not directly from your C-drive.

 INSTALLATION